Jacques Futrelle

 Jacques Heath Futrelle (April 9, 1875 – April 15, 1912) was an American journalist and mystery writer.
 He is best known for writing short detective stories featuring Professor Augustus S. F. X. Van Dusen, also known as "The Thinking Machine" for his use of logic.
-He died in the sinking of the RMS Titanic.
+Futrelle died in the sinking of the RMS Titanic.

 Career

 Futrelle was born in Pike County, Georgia.
 He worked for the Atlanta Journal, where he began their sports section, the New York Herald, the Boston Post and the Boston American, where, in 1905, his Thinking Machine character appeared in a serialized version of the short story, "The Problem of Cell 13".

 Futrelle left the Boston American in 1906 to write novels.
-He had a harbor-view house built in Scituate, Massachusetts, which he called "Stepping Stones" and spent most of his time there until his death in 1912.
+He had a harbor-view house built in Scituate, Massachusetts, which he called "Stepping Stones", and spent most of his time there until his death in 1912.
 His last work, My Lady's Garter, was published posthumously in 1912.
 His widow inscribed in the book, "To the heroes of the Titanic, I dedicate this my husband's book", under a photo of him.

 Personal life

-In 1895, he married fellow writer Lily May Peel with whom he had two children, Virginia and Jacques "John" Jr.
+In 1895, he married fellow writer Lily May Peel with whom he had two children, Virginia and Jacques "John" Jr. His great-grandson is writer David Futrelle.